SFU-Archives/email-archiving/archivists/validation.md

 # Validation
 <img align="right" width = "450" src="../images/workflow-phaseC.png">

-During the **validation phase** the archivist confirms that no data was lost during transfer, export to `maildir` and conversion to `mbox`.
+During the **validation phase** the archivist confirms that no data was lost during transfer / export / conversion process.
 There is no easy way to do this.
 For now, the Archives relies on a comparison between (i) the number of messages in the `Transfer folder` after ITS copies it to the Archives' transfer account and (ii) the number of messages in an email browser (Thunderbird or Mac Mail) after the `mbox` files are loaded.

 ## Contents
 - [Load mbox files into an email browser](#load-mbox-files-into-an-email-browser)